JeffCyr/MSBuild.SolutionSdk/README.md

-Supported by Visual Studio | Nearly impossible to edit without tool &#xfeff; | Hard to merge in source control conflicts &#xfeff; | Configuration management impossible without tool &#xfeff; | Even with tool configuration management is hard
+Supported by Visual Studio | Nearly impossible to edit without tool &#xfeff; | Hard to merge in source control conflicts &#xfeff; | Configuration management impossible without tool &#xfeff; | Even with tool configuration management is limited

 *\* .slnproj can work with "Visual Studio -> Open Folder"*